 Students who do not complete the thesis/final project after registering for thesis/final project full credits must register for the full thesis/final project credits but with zero billing hours until the thesis/project is finished and defended.
-A thesis/final project extension fee is charged per semester to establish continuous enrollment.
-Failure to pay the extension fee will be considered an interruption of studies (see Interrupted Studies and Reinstatement under the Registration section).

-All students must be registered in the semester in which they defend their thesis
+A thesis/final project extension fee is charged per semester.
+All students must be registered in the semester in which they defend their thesis.